-MLAB 1167 MLT Practicum I is practical, general workplace training supported by an individualized learning plan developed by the employer, college, and student.
+MLAB 2266 MLT Practicum II is practical, general workplace training supported by an individualized learning plan developed by the employer, college, and student.
 Direct supervision is provided by the clinical professional.
-This course provides clinical training in a working clinical laboratory while emphasizing a basic understanding and knowledge of hematology/coagulation, immunology, blood bank, and phlebotomy.
+This course provides clinical training in a working clinical laboratory while emphasizing a basic understanding and knowledge of hematology/coagulation, immunology, blood bank, microbiology, chemistry, urinalysis, and phlebotomy.
 The student will perform routine and special procedures using both manual and automated methods.
 The student will learn to correlate disease conditions with laboratory test results.
-Also, typical workflow patterns, laboratory safety, preventive maintenance, Quality Control, Quality Assurance, patient safety, HIPAA and general laboratory policies will be addressed.
+In addition, typical workflow patterns, laboratory safety, preventive maintenance, Quality Control, Quality Assurance, patient safety, HIPAA and general laboratory policies will be addressed.